-Following debriefing activities, all unused regular print Reading, Mathematics, and Science test booklets should be retained at the school for use in subsequent administrations.
-All used regular print Reading, Mathematics, and Science test booklets must be securely destroyed at the school site.
-All used and unused Reading, Mathematics, and Science materials for the visually impaired should be retained at the school site.
+Following debriefing activities, all unused regular print Reading, Mathematics, and Science test booklets should be retained at the school for use in subsequent administrations, unless otherwise stated.
+All used Reading, Mathematics, Science, and Social Studies test booklets must be securely destroyed at the school site.
 Do not dispose of used materials carelessly.
-For example, materials should not be placed in an accessible trash can or dumpster.
+For example, materials should not be placed loosely in an accessible trash can or dumpster.